I would like to speak with an RMT...

 How do I book an appointment?

 New and returning clients are encouraged to book a massage appointment online by clicking the link on the left of any of these pages.
 Please read our profiles ("About Us") to see if one Therapist may be a preference.
-If you don’t have a preference then you may choose ’no preference’ and the program will select one for you from the Therapists that are available.

 I would like to purchase a gift certificate.
 How do I do it?